 - 1. Each member of the Board and the Executive Director are responsible for keeping SSBC policies current, based on the needs of SSBC and requirements of external funders or other organizations. - 2.
 Policies and Procedures will be reviewed annually by the Board and the Executive Director. - 3.
 Recommendations for creation, revision or deletion of Organizational Management Policies and Procedures may be submitted to the Board of Directors by any SSBC Director, Committee member, member or staff. - 4.
 Recommendations should be submitted in writing to the President and Executive Director at least fourteen (14) days before an upcoming Board of Directors' meeting and include: - a. current policy (if applicable); - b. rationale for development, revision or deletion of a Policy and/or Procedure; - c. proposed new or revised Policy and/or Procedure; - d. contact information (email and day phone) for the individual submitting the recommendation. - 5.
 The Executive Director is responsible for ensuring that the most current version of approved Policies and Procedures is posted on SSBC website and distributed electronically to clubs, committees and Directors electronically. - 6.
-The current SSBC Constitution and Bylaws will be posted on SSBC website and be no more than two (2) clicks from the member login page. - 7.
-The current SSBC Policies, Procedures and Regulations Manuals will be posted on SSBC website and be no more than two (2) clicks from the member login page. - 8.
+The current SSBC Constitution and Bylaws will be posted on SSBC website on the Governance page of SSBC's website. and be no more than two (2) clicks from the member login page. - The current SSBC Policies, Procedures and Regulations Manuals will be posted on SSBC website on the Governance page of SSBC's website. and be no more than two (2) clicks from the member login page. - 8.
 Individual or club members of SSBC will be provided with links or electronic copies of the Constitution and By-Laws, and Policies, Procedures and Regulations upon request.